 Death doesn’t care if we are born into money or not.
-We are all buried and mourned by our loved ones, if we are lucky, or just disposed of into the earth or a biohazard container depending on the circumstances.
+If we are lucky our loved ones will mourn and dispose of our bodies in the appropriate biohazard proof container.
+You can’t take anything with you when you go.
 Sounds bleak, and cynical but that doesn’t make it any less true.
-My only solace is that the land of the deceased must be heaven because no one has come back from it dissatisfied.
-All of our ancestors waiting for us to return to the homestead; for our souls to replenish and under some beliefs reincarnate.
-It doesn’t matter what version you ascribe to, as in the end we all leave this Earth better or worse than we found it, becoming eternal for as long as those left behind remember us.
+Considering no one has returned from the land of the deceased it must be heaven; no one has come back from death dissatisfied.
+Maybe all of our ancestors are waiting for us to return to the homestead, for our souls to replenish and, under some beliefs, reincarnate.
+Truth be told it doesn’t matter what version you ascribe to since in the end we all leave this Earth better or worse than we found it.
+You become eternal for as long as those left behind keep the love shared alive.

-Grief is love with no place to go…or in our case, anger that is used to construct not tear down, unless deemed necessary.
+Grief is love with no place to go…or in our case, anger that is used to construct not tear down.

-These are the questions that keep me up at night every time my cellphone starts buzzing, frantically, the messages full of sorrow, despair, and awkwardly enough holiday cheer.
+These are the questions that keep me up at night.
+My cellphone starts buzzing, frantically, with messages full of sorrow, despair, and the awkwardly placed holiday cheer.
 To top it off, the family ended up burying grandma on Christmas Eve.
 After 90 years on this planet, 10 without her beloved husband of 54 anniversaries, she decided it was time to report back to the mothership.
 Her funeral was a true labor of love from a family that endures.
 I am grateful for them all, the cast and crew that make it all possible.
 The fire and ice that shapes me, to this very day, into a gritty and generous individual.

 This, all this, shall pass.
 To what end?
-Time will have to tell on this one.
+I don’t know.
+Time will have to tell on this one…